NBISweden/scirnaseq/README.md

        mkdir run01
        cd run01

-2. Make the compressed FASTQ files available in a `raw-reads/` subdirectory.
+2. Make the compressed FASTQ files for the R1 and R2 reads available in a `raw-reads/` subdirectory.
+   (We recommended using symbolic links.)
+   The reads must already have been demultiplexed by P7 index (I1).
-   The files must have the extension `.fastq.gz` and contain the text `_R1_` in their name.
-We recommended using symbolic links.
+   The files must have the extension `.fastq.gz`.
+   R1 reads must have `_R1_` in the file name, and R2 reads must have `_R2_` in the file name.

 3. Make the indexed reference available, for example using a symbolic link:

        ln -s ../ref ref